 2) The Obama Pair

-If the lines between Warren and Sanders versus the moderates (Delaney, Klobuchar, Hickenlooper, and Ohio Congressman Tim Ryan) were clear, two other candidates who have drawn considerable media attention, South Bend Mayor Pete Buttigieg and former Texas State Rep. Beto O'Rourke, tried to fly above the fray with Obama-style soaring rhetoric.
+If the lines between Warren and Sanders versus the moderates (Delaney, Klobuchar, Hickenlooper, and Ohio Congressman Tim Ryan) were clear, two other candidates who have drawn considerable media attention, South Bend Mayor Pete Buttigieg and former Texas State Rep. Beto O'Rourke, tried to fly above the fray with an Obama-style combo of soaring rhetoric.

 When O'Rourke said in his opening statement, "This moment will define us forever, and I believe that in this test, America will be redeemed in the face of cruelty and fear from a lawless president," you could practically hear strings playing.
-And his attempt to crave out an in-between space became more clear on healthcare, when he tried to cut through the moderate versus progressive debate with his own proposal.
+And his attempt to carve out an in-between space became more clear on healthcare, when he tried to cut through the moderate versus progressive debate with his own proposal.
 "We're being offered a false choice," he said.

 O'Rourke, with a similar rehtorical style, showed his willingness to bring up his faith.
 "So-called conservative Christian senators right now in the Senate are blocking a bill to raise the minimum wage when scripture says that whoever oppresses the poor taunts their maker," he said.

 3) Medicade for all versus Expanded public option

 A poll showed that healthcare was the most important issue for Democratic voters in the debate, and it became the focus of the most heated exchanges, as moderates took on the "Medicare for All" plans offered by Sanders and Warren.